facebookresearch/nevergrad/docs/benchmarks.rst

 In all examples, we use independent experiments for the different x-values; so that consistent rankings between methods, over several x-values, have a statistical meaning.

 If you want to run the examples yourself, please make sure you have installed :code:`nevergrad` with the :code:`benchmark` flag (see :ref:`here <benchmarking>`).
+If you want to see results you might consider `this page <https://github.com/facebookresearch/nevergrad/blob/main/docs/statistics/Statistics.md>`_.

 Noisy optimization
 ------------------